WHAT WILL I LEARN?

 Along the way, it offers a unique opportunity to ski or snowshoe in Vermont’s backwoods during the winter.
 TREKKIES will camp in the natural beauty of the Green Mountains where they will learn about the valuable natural resources and environmental concerns of Vermont’s wilderness.

 Habitat TREKKIES will help build a home for a family with Burlington’s local Habitat for Humanity affiliate, the Green Mountain chapter.
 Habitat for Humanity is an international organization dedicated to eliminating poverty housing from the world and building decent shelter as a matter of conscience and action.
-TREKKIES will work as a team with other students, community members, and a family to help construct a Habitat for Humanity house.
+TREKKIES will work as a team with other students, community members, and a family to help construct a Habitat for Humanity house as well as provide assistance in the Habitat ReStore.
 Training will be provided, and an on-site construction manager will supervise the volunteers.
 Prior construction experience is not necessary.

-This crew of 8 TREKKIES and 2 experienced student leaders will explore the Vermont animal rescue world by working with organizations that rescue domestic animals, rescue and release wild birds, connect animals therapeutically to people in need, and give greyhound dogs a second life in comfort.
+This crew of 8 TREKKIES and 2 experienced student leaders will explore the Vermont animal rescue world by working with organizations that work directly in animal welfare.
+In the past, the group has worked with organizations that rescue domestic animals, rescue and release wild birds, connect animals therapeutically to people in need, and give greyhound dogs a second life in comfort.
 This trip is for animal lovers and will take TREKKIES to a variety of really cool animal-focused organizations around Vermont.

 TREKKIES will live and work at a Vermont State Park for a week, working side by side with rangers and conservation crew staff, to help maintain the public facilities, trails, and other projects in the park.
-The State Park crew will allow for TREKKIES to learn about the value of public land, valuable natural resources, and the environmental concerns and access to Vermont's wilderness.
+The State Park trip allows TREKKIES to learn about the value of public land, valuable natural resources, and environmental concerns and access to Vermont's wilderness.
 Like the Catamount Crew new students should have at least some outdoor experience in hiking and have a basic level of fitness.
 A usual day on at the state park could include hiking 1-2 miles into the woods with gear for the day.
 Students will also be camping at the state park.

 TREKKIES will work with a variety of agencies throughout Central Vermont dedicated to promoting food security and feeding folks in need.
 This trip explores all aspects of the "food safety net" including work at feeding and food distribution sites, and at farms gleaning produce to serve folks in need.
 Past service sites have included the Vermont Food Bank and Salvation Farms.